 She’s a great mom – to her kids and other people’s kids, too.
 My children adore her and look up to her.
 She’s also a terrific friend, the kind who you will drop everything to help you.

-Here’s an example: A while back when I had an unexpected doctor’s visit, I called to see if she’d pick up my child from Mother’s Day Out.
+Here’s an example: Once when I had an unexpected doctor’s visit, I called to see if she’d pick up my child from Mother’s Day Out.
 I spoke quickly because my cell phone was dying.
 She said she’d pick up Camille and bring me a phone charger to the doctor’s office because I didn’t need to be there with a dead phone.

 I never thought to ask for that favor, and the fact that she did speaks volumes about her nature.

 Recently, she and I talked about the ministry she hopes to start.
-I could tell she’s a little restless in this period of waiting, and I can relate to that.
-As I was leaving, I told her, “What you’re doing right now, being really available for your family and friends, is just as important as what you hope to be doing two years from now.
+I could tell she felt restless in this period of waiting, and I could relate to that.
+As I left I told her, “What you’re doing right now, being really available for your family and friends, is just as important as what you hope to be doing two years from now.
 I want you to remember that.”

 She smiled shyly and shook her head, as if her current contributions aren’t that big a deal.
 But they are, and the truth is, what she’s doing now is far more important than what she hopes to be doing in two years.